- Rate Movie[Total: 13 Average: 3.4]

 |Budget: $30 million||Financed by: Mutual Film Company; Tele München; BBC; Toho-Towa; UGC PH; Universal|

-The brainless trucksploitation movie Black Dog, was setup by Universal to be the second of a three picture deal for Kevin Sorbo, who the studio was trying to prime as a big screen action star.
+The trucksploitation movie Black Dog, was setup by Universal to be the second of a three picture deal for Kevin Sorbo, who the studio was trying to prime as a big screen action star.
 He landed a $3M payday.
 Universal partnered with the newly formed Mutual Film Company for a five picture co-financing and domestic distribution arrangement, but only four movies materialized and just one money maker The Jackal.
 Virus, Black Dog and Primary Colors were all box office flops.
-Black Dog was budgeted at $30 million.

 A few days into the production on Black Dog, Sorbo dropped out after his reps said he had an “aneurysm in his left shoulder.”
 His departure came just three weeks after his first picture for Universal, the godawful Kull the Conqueror (1997) opened to abysmal business.
 There was no third movie.
-Patrick Swayze, whose career was in the gutter, was quickly hired to replace Kevin Sorbo in this garbage.
-After it bombed, Black Dog marked the last studio vehicle built around Swayze.
+Patrick Swayze, whose career was in the gutter, was quickly hired to replace Kevin Sorbo.
+After Swayze’s back to back hits Ghost (1990) and Point Break (1991), he toplined a series of flops that derailed his career — City of Joy (1992), Father Hood (1993), Tall Tale (1995), Three Wishes (1995) and after it bombed, Black Dog marked the last studio vehicle built around Swayze.

 Universal dated the pic for May 1, 1998 and it bowed against He Got Game and Les Misérables.
-The studio did not screen this trash for critics and the reviews that eventually posted were predictably rock bottom.
+The studio did not screen this for critics and the reviews that eventually posted were rock bottom.
 Black Dog opened with a terrible $4,809,375 — placing #5 for the slow weekend led by He Got Game.
-Auds gave the pic a toxic C+ cinemascore and it sank 52.5% to $2,285,705 the following frame.
+Auds gave the movie a poor C+ cinemascore and it sank 52.5% to $2,285,705 the following frame.
 The domestic run closed with an awful $12,951,088.